nadavmatalon/MCP3221/README.md

-# ADS1110 AVR DRIVER LIBRARY
+# MCP3221 AVR DRIVER LIBRARY

-The __ADS1110__ is a 16-Bit Single-Channel (Single-Ended or Differential) ADC IC with Onboard Reference (2.048V), PGA & HW I2C capabilities in a SOT-23-6 package.
+The __MCP3221__ is a 12-Bit ADC IC with a hardware I2C interface in a SOT-23-5 package.

-This library contains a driver for the ADS1110 offering control over all its Configuration Settings and giving the user the ability to recieve either raw data, a voltage reading or a percentage reading from the device either in Single-Shot or Continuous mode.
+This library contains a full driver for the MCP3221 exposing all its available features.

 ## Repository Contents

-* **ADS1110.h** - Header file of the library.
+* **MCP3221.h** - Header file of the library.
-* **ADS1110.cpp** - Compilation file of the library.
+* **MCP3221.cpp** - Compilation file of the library.
 * **/examples** - Contains an example sketch for testing all Configuration Settings & Modes of Operation controllable by the library.
 * **/extras** - Complementary documentation (End-User License, etc.)
 * **keywords.txt** - Keywords for this library which will be highlighted in sketches within the Arduino IDE.